Editors' note to authors

 please check at the "Journal Information" web page) and of broad international interest.

-authors agree to pay page charges if their manuscript is accepted for publication, or a justified
+• the authors agree to pay article processing charges (APCs) if their manuscript is accepted for publication.

 In your covering letter, please also provide name, address and VAT number of your